-New York State Gas & Electric Corporation (NYSEG or the Company) submits this quarterly report on the progress of the Aggregated Behind the Meter Energy Storage Demonstration Project (Aggregated BTM ES Project).
+New York State Gas & Electric Corporation (NYSEG) submits this quarterly report on the progress of the Aggregated Behind the Meter Energy Storage Demonstration Project (Aggregated BTM ES Project).

-The project involves partnering with a third party to install a mixture of small ("53 kW), medium ("159 kW), and large ("265 kW) battery installations for a range of commercial and industrial customers within the footprint of the Energy Smart Community ("ESC") located in the Ithaca, NY region.
-NYSEG aims to enroll and aggregate up to eight (8) customers in the battery storage offering, with a total capacity of approximately 1.060 MW and 4.2 MWh.
+The project involves partnering with a third party to install a mixture of small (~53 kW), medium (~159 kW), and large (~265 kW) battery installations for a range of commercial and industrial customers within the footprint of the Energy Smart Community ("ESC") located in the Ithaca, NY region.
+NYSEG aims to enroll and aggregate of up to eight (8) customers in the battery storage offering, with a total capacity goal of approximately 1.060 MW and 4.2 MWh.
 NYSEG will also work with the third party partner to provide the software to aggregate and dispatch the installed batteries.
 The aggregation software will allow the batteries to participate in the NYISO Special Case Resources demand response ("DR") program and be dispatched by NYSEG to manage system constraints.

-The Aggregated BTM ES Project will demonstrate some of the value streams that can be leveraged in parallel by behind the meter battery storage and attempt to identify new value streams that can be added.
+The Aggregated BTM ES Project will demonstrate some of the value streams that can be leveraged in parallel by behind the meter battery storage and attempt to identify new value streams that can be realized.
 This pilot will also evaluate potential alternative rate designs and their impact on the value proposition of aggregated BTM battery storage.

 The Aggregated BTM ES Project execution will be accomplished in three phases: (1) Customer Acquisition, (2) System Installation, and (3) Hypothesis Validation and Reporting.
-The Project is anticipated to take approximately forty-three months from project development to closeout which includes customer acquisition, site selection, construction, and commissioning of the battery systems as well as the validation and testing of the hypothesis, use case functionality and final analysis.
+The Project is anticipated to take approximately 43 (forty-three) months from project development to closeout which includes customer acquisition, site selection, construction, and commissioning of the battery systems as well as the validation and testing of the hypothesis, use case functionality and final analysis.

-During Q3 2019, the project focus has been on the development and finalizing of use case process and procedures, continued data collection on battery performance at the two customer sites that are in service, final customer agreements, engineering and permitting at the four additional customer sites, and finalization of a vendor EPC contract for one new additional customer site.
+During Q4 2019, the project focus has been on the development and finalizing of use case process and procedures, continued data collection on battery performance at the two customer sites that are in service, engineering, permitting, and construction at the four additional customer sites, and finalizing remaining customer acquisition activities.

-Plans for Q4 2019 include:
+Plans for Q1 2020 include:

-- Continued development and finalizing of use case process and procedures - Continued data collection on battery performance at the two customer sites that are in service - Signing of four final customer contracts for additional customer sites - Begin construction at the four additional customer sites - Finalization of customer agreements - Site engineering for the newly signed customer location - Identification of the final customer location
+- Continued development and finalizing of use case process and procedures - Continued data collection on battery performance at the customer sites that are in service - Complete construction at the two additional customer sites

-The following report provides a progress update on the tasks, milestones, checkpoints, and lessons learned to date.2.0 Demonstration Highlights since the Previous Quarter
+The following report provides a progress update on the tasks, milestones, checkpoints, and lessons learned to date.

+2.0 Demonstration Highlights since the Previous Quarter